awsdocs/aws-codecommit-user-guide/doc_source/cross-account-administrator-a.md

-# Cross\-Account Repository Access: Actions for the Administrator in AccountA<a name="cross-account-administrator-a"></a>
+# Cross\-account repository access: Actions for the administrator in AccountA<a name="cross-account-administrator-a"></a>

 To allow users or groups in AccountB to access a repository in AccountA, an AccountA administrator must:
 + Create a policy in AccountA that grants access to the repository\.